 I am currently writing a book called The Religious Roots of Transnational Relief: Calvinism, Humanitarianism, and the Genesis of Social Fields, which is under advance contract at the University of Chicago Press.
 This project examines the origins and development of the humanitarian NGO sector.
 In addition, I am working on articles on how professional groups evaluate the worth of their work, and on how political groups respond to downward mobility.

-My work has appeared and is forthcoming in journals such as Sociological Theory and Theory & Society, and received the Global and Transnational Sociology Best Graduate Student Paper Award and an honorable mention for the Theda Skocpol Best Dissertation Award from the American Sociological Association.
+My work has appeared in journals such as Sociological Theory and Theory & Society, and received the Global and Transnational Sociology Best Graduate Student Paper Award and an honorable mention for the Theda Skocpol Best Dissertation Award from the American Sociological Association.